-The CAEM Graduate Program Coordinator is the first point of contact for incoming graduate students (https://caem.engineering.arizona.edu, 520-621-6577).
+The CAEM Graduate Program Coordinator is the first point of contact for incoming graduate students (ceem@engr.arizona.edu, 520-621-6564).
 Upon arrival to campus, she/he will familiarize the students with support and requirements for students.
 The Program Coordinator supports students during their graduate studies and serves as a conduit to the Graduate School.
-She/he will collect required forms, help with registration, and all academic process issues.
+The Coordinator will collect required forms, help with registration, and all academic process issues.